zfit/zfit/docs/tutorials/components/intro/parameter.rst

 =========

-Several objects in zfit, most importantly models, have one or more parameter which typically parametrise a function or distribution.
+Several objects in zfit, most importantly models, have one or more parameter which typically parametrize a function or distribution.
 There are two different kinds of parameters in zfit:

 * Independent: can be changed in a fit (or explicitly be set to ``fixed``).
 * Dependent: **cannot** be directly changed but *may* depend on independent parameters.

 Independent Parameter
 ---------------------